Shaf8808/project-portfolio-5/frontend.md

 ### W3C CSS validator

-All CSS files were successfully passed through the validator with no issues.
+All CSS files were successfully passed through the validator with no errors present.

-### Js Hint validator
+### ES Lint validator

-All Js files were formatted using the Prettier formatter and then passed through the Js Hint validator with no issues
+All Js files were formatted using the Prettier formatter and then passed through the ES Lint validator with no issues.

+It should be noted that certain changes needed to be implemented in the config file of eslint as it was showing errors in files that were taken straight from the Moments tutorial.
+One change that needed to be implemented was turning "react/react-in-jsx-scope" off, as it was giving the error "React" must be within scope when using JSX due to me using a different version of React that eslint could not pick up on as mentioned in this article [here](https://kinsta.com/knowledgebase/react-must-be-in-scope-when-using-jsx/#:~:text=Summary-,The%20%E2%80%9CReact%20must%20be%20in%20scope%20when%20using%20JSX%E2%80%9D%20error,not%20properly%20imported%20or%20included.).
+The second change that had to be made was turning "react/prop-types" off, as I was being shown a lot of errors pertaining to a lot of files taken straight from the Moments tutorial that mentioned certain elements missing in props validation.
+The third change that had to be made was "react/no-children-prop", as this was in relation to my Infinite Scroll component having children as a prop as shown in the Moments tutorial.
+This is necessary for the Infinite Scroll component to work correctly and as designed, hence getting rid of this prop broke the functionality of the component.

 ## Deployment